core-wg/resource-directory/draft-ietf-core-resource-directory.md

     attributes are stored as endpoint attributes, overriding any previously stored endpoint attributes of the same key.

+  : Note that this default behavior does not allow removing an endpoint attribute in an update.
+    For attributes whose functionality depends on the endpoints' ability to remove them in an update, it can make sense to define a value whose presence is equivalent to the absence of a value.
+    As an alternative, an extension can define different updating rules for their attributes.
+    That necessitates either discovery of whether the RD is aware of that extension, or tolerating the default behavior.

 Content-Format:
 : none (no payload)